What is cloud network security?

 Rather than a replacement or competitor, NDR is a force multiplier in cloud environments.
 It provides the SOC with ground truth of cloud network activity, and allows defenders to look beyond VPC flow logs to uncover evidence of stealthy cloud attacks that evade preventative tools.

-Learn more about how Corelight’s cloud security solutions can deliver unified visibility into your organization’s networks.
+Contact us or schedule a demo to learn more about how Corelight’s cloud security solutions can deliver unified visibility into your organization’s networks.

 Recommended for you